This post contains affiliate links. We may earn a commission if you purchase through our links, at no extra cost to you.

 For remote workers with a modern MacBook (2019+) or a Thunderbolt 4 Windows laptop (most premium laptops from 2021+), a Thunderbolt 4 dock provides the maximum possible performance and compatibility.
 USB-C docks with USB 3.2 are more affordable but may not support dual monitors or provide enough bandwidth for high-speed external drives simultaneously.

-Every dock in this roundup uses Thunderbolt 4 or Thunderbolt 3 (which is backward compatible with Thunderbolt 4 hosts at reduced bandwidth).
+Every dock in this roundup uses Thunderbolt 4, which means backward compatibility with Thunderbolt 3 hosts at reduced bandwidth.

 Why Ethernet Matters for Remote Work